charichard09/programming-language-suggester/README.md

 ## Description

-_This is a web application that will provide a series of 5 questions for a user to fill out, then give them a suggested programming language to learn base off of how they answered._
+_This is a web application that will provide a series of 5 questions for a user to fill out, then give them a suggested programming language to learn based off of how they answered._

 ## Setup/Installation Requirements